smartsendio/woocommerce/smart-send-logistics/readme.txt

 5. Services for each carrier is easily setup in WooCommerce backend.

 == Changelog ==

+= 7.1.9 =
+* Adding compatibility with WooCommerce 3.1.0
+* Fixing problem with setting whether or not to include order comment on labels.
+* Fixing PHP notifications

 = 7.1.8 =
 * Fixing problem with WooCommerce Shipment Tracking version 1.6.4